searxng/searxng/docs/dev/result_types/index.rst

 ============

-To understand the typification of the results, let's take a brief look at the structure of SearXNG ..
-At its core, SearXNG is nothing more than an aggregator that aggregates the results from various sources, renders them via templates and displays them to the user.
+To understand the typification of the results, let's take a brief look at the structure of Zhensa ..
+At its core, Zhensa is nothing more than an aggregator that aggregates the results from various sources, renders them via templates and displays them to the user.